Menu

 The way employees experience work has become more important than ever before.
 For too long employee experience was seen as a ‘nice to have’, in part down to a lack of clearly articulated key business outcomes that are dependent on having highly motivated and supported staff.
 These key business outcomes are not just in the HR domain e.g. reduce talent churn.
 Employee experience affects every business outcome to varying degrees.
 Take innovation for example; a team that trusts one another and doesn’t have an overwhelming fear of making mistakes is more likely to take risks that can lead to more innovative solutions.

-Yet as critical as it is to an organization’s ability to navigate disruption, transformation, and economic uncertainty, research from Deloitte shows that only 9% of business leaders believe they are very ready to address the issue of delivering a great employee experience.
+Yet as critical as it is to an organisation’s ability to navigate disruption, transformation, and economic uncertainty, research from Deloitte shows that only 9% of business leaders believe they are very ready to address the issue of delivering a great employee experience.

 How does this help you?

 This shift is becoming so prevalent that we’re even seeing the emergence of entire roles and departments dedicated to employee experience.
-We believe the employee experience, and its relationship with engagement and performance, is critical to understand and prioritize – now more than ever.
+We believe the employee experience, and its relationship with engagement and performance, is critical to understand and prioritise – now more than ever.
 Because when organizations get employee experience right, they can achieve twice the customer satisfaction and innovation, and generate 25% higher profits, than those that don’t (Deloitte).

 There is a need to create more agile ways of working, trusting, and empowering employees to manage their competing priorities wisely while ensuring they are delivering on their goals.
 A recent report on employee experience from Qualtrics found that companies which actively respond to staff feedback report an 80% engagement score – compared to just 40% in companies which ignore results.